alexandre-hallaine/Rainfall/bonus0/walkthrough.md

 20 + 19 + 1 + 14 = 54 bytes
 ```

-Since a ret2libc would requiere 12 bytes (4 bytes for the address of `system`, 4 bytes for the address of `exit` and 4 bytes for the address of "/bin/sh"), we're just going to use a ret2shellcode.
+Since a ret2libc would require 12 bytes (4 bytes for the address of `system`, 4 bytes for the address of `exit` and 4 bytes for the address of "/bin/sh"), we're just going to use a ret2shellcode.

 Check the [level1's walkthrough](../level1/walkthrough.md#ret2shellcode) for an explanation of the ret2shellcode technique.